shivamasilamani/shopmate-microapi/readme.md

 # Error Handling

-API end-points returns appropriate HTTP status codes wherever possible.
-A detailed list of errors of every end-point is documented under API reference.

 ### Logs

 Winston logger is used to log all possible information for error tracking and debugging.
 Google cloud platform also supports winston logger.
-With this services generates logs in the production mode.
+Services logs all http requests and DB operations asynchronously in production mode.

 ### HTTP Errors